bleroy/3d-junkyard/misc-models/KeyboardTester/readme.md

 Connect the keyboard to test.

-Start pressing each button on the keyboard.
+Start pressing each key on the keyboard.
 The corresponding LED on the tester should turn from orange to green.
 Continue doing that until all the lights are green.

 If a light remains orange after the corresponding key has been pressed, there is an issue